A MESSAGE FROM THE PRESIDENT

 Whatever your medical or mental health needs, Bergen Regional Medical Center is committed to providing you or your loved one with compassionate and quality care.

-If you or someone you care for is struggling with an alcohol or drug problem, call the Access Center at 1.800.730.2762
+If you or someone you know is in need of mental health or substance abuse services, call the Bergen Regional Access Center at 1.800.730.2762